RegisFrey/NewDay/README.md

-# ts-react-boilerplate
+# Splash Pad

-Chrome extension boilerplate with TypeScript and React
+Chrome extension built with TypeScript and Vue, bundled with Rollup.